State lawmakers in

 Senate President Bill Ferguson said lawmakers hope the bill will successfully establish an

-industry, acknowledging that the goal has largely been an elusive one for other states that have regulated cannabis commerce.
+industry, acknowledging that the goal has largely been an elusive one for other states that have regulated cannabis commerce.“I feel very good about the bill.
+I think it has a chance to be a national model,”

-“It’s a complex topic; there are a lot of different pieces,” he added.
+.“It’s a complex topic; there are a lot of different pieces,” he added.
 “No state has gotten it right, and so what I do believe we’ve done effectively here is put us on the path to, one, protect public health and having a regulated marketplace, where we have a real regulatory framework to ensure that the product that is being sold on the street is safe, and, two, open up and expand the marketplace in an equitable way.”

 The bill tasks the state Alcohol and Tobacco Commission with regulating Maryland’s adult-use cannabis industry and renames the agency the Alcohol, Tobacco and Cannabis Commission.
 An Office of Social Equity will be created in the cannabis division to promote participation by “people from communities that have previously been disproportionately harmed by the war on drugs in order to positively impact those communities.”